Utilization Rate Formula: Calculation & How to Increase It

-What is the Utilization Rate Formula and How is it Calculated?
+What is the Utilization Rate Formula?

 To illustrate, let’s show what the daily utilization rate formula looks like for a law firm with three attorneys.
 Each attorney works an eight hour day, which puts the total number of billable hours for that law firm at 24 hours for that day.
 Of those hours, Attorney A spent 2.5 hours on billable work, Attorney B spent only 1.5, and Attorney C spent 4 hours – which means between them they worked 8 billable hours.

 (8 billable hours) over (24 total worked hours) = a utilization rate of .33 or 33%

 This is only a simplified example, where the employees of the law firm all have equal responsibilities and working hours.
 In reality, utilization within an organization is more complicated, since different employees will have different levels of experience and responsibility.

 Also, there is a lot of non-billable work that is mission-critical for bringing in more revenue.
 For instance, an experienced lawyer who uses time to meet with potential clients or craft marketing material may have a lower utilization rate, but that non-billable work may be winning more business in the long term.

 Why is Utilization Rate Important for Law Firms?